Islamzsh/oracle-apex-enhanced-datepicker/README.md

 # oracle-apex-enhanced-datepicker

-Enhance your Oracle APEX applications with a user-friendly dual calendar **item plugin**.
-It allows seamless toggling between Hijri and Gregorian calendars, providing a simple and localized experience for users.
+Enhance your Oracle APEX applications with a feature-rich dual-calendar **item plugin**.
+Seamlessly toggle between Hijri and Gregorian calendars, delivering a localized, accessible, and user-friendly date selection experience.